climacoinworld/climacoin/README.md

 [Write methods](https://mumbai.polygonscan.com/address/0xfB55B2b357b5b19E953Fbf4bA90767ADB5c1ed1F#writeContract):
 1) `addBeneficiary(beneficiary, cliff, releasesCount, duration, tokensAllocated)`: Add a new beneficiary to the vesting contract with the specified vesting conditions.
 Can be called only by the owner of the vesting contract.
 2) `release()`: Releases all vested tokens that were not claimed yet.
-Can be called only be the beneficiary.
+Can be called only by the beneficiary.